laravel/docs/authentication.md

         // The user is being remembered...
     }

-> {tip} If you are using the built-in `LoginController` that is shipped with Laravel, the proper logic to "remember" users is already implemented by the traits used by the controller.
+> {tip} If you are using the built-in `LoginController` that is shipped with the `laravel/ui` package, the proper logic to "remember" users is already implemented by the traits used by the controller.

 If you are "remembering" users, you may use the `viaRemember` method to determine if the user was authenticated using the "remember me" cookie: